-Week 7: Active exercise (for dogs)-- Place your pet on a short leash and have him/her walk at your side.
+Week 6: Active exercise (for dogs) -- Place your pet on a short leash and have him/her walk at your side.
 Walk outside on even/solid footing for 10 minutes twice daily.
-Continue 4 weeks.
+Continue 4 weeks, gradually increasing time and distance.
+No romping and playing until no lameness is observed and a minimum of 12wks has passed since surgical repair.

 Swimming is wonderful rehabilitation exercise (for some dogs) when performed correctly.
-You may allow controlled swimming after week 4.
+You may allow controlled swimming after week 6.
 Controlled swimming requires that your pet not jump or leap into the water; walking into the water until it is deep enough to swim is required.
 Throwing balls to fetch often results in sudden jumping and lunging, which can cause serious problems in the healing phase.
-Do not over extend your pet; start with short excursions (5 minutes) and increase duration and frequency gradually.
+Do not over-extend your pet; start with short excursions (5 minutes) and increase duration and frequency gradually.